jsutch/Jenkins_Terraform_Azure/README.md

-Pipeline Testing With Azure
+Synopsis

--deploy an Ubuntu Instance from a Terraform plan stored in Github to Azure.
+Deploy an Ubuntu Instance from a Terraform plan stored in Github to Azure.

+Installation

+Requires Jenkins 2.0, Terraform v0.9.3 or higher and the AzureRM provider for Azure 2.0 -create jenkins job, install keys in the correct places, Git plugin, SSH plugin and some others -Requires credentials and App setup in Azure.

+Tests
+The terraform can be tested with: terraform plan azure.tf

+Contributors

+jeff.sutch@acm.org

+License

+These code samples are licensed under Attribution-ShareAlike 3.0 United States (CC BY-SA 3.0 US)